Optical constraints on the coldest metal-poor population: Conclusions

 We obtained ground-based trigonometry parallaxes for five metal-poor T dwarf candidates and complemented them with those from the literature.
 We acquired $z$-band photometry for another 12 metal-poor T dwarf candidates and five-band optical photometry for the Accident, the only metal-poor Y dwarf candidate to date.

-We demonstrated the subdwarf nature of W1553, W1810, Wolf\,1130C, W2217, the Accident, and possibly Ross\,19B, W0422, and W2014 using their loci in the optical-to-infrared colour-magnitude diagrams comparing with their solar-metallicity counterparts.
+We demonstrated the subdwarf nature of W1553, Wolf\,1130C, W2217, and possibly Ross\,19B, W0422, and W2014 using their loci in the optical-to-infrared colour-magnitude diagrams comparing with their solar-metallicity counterparts and the extreme T subdwarf W1810.
+We showed that the Y dwarf candidate, the Accident, is subluminous than current Y dwarf limit.
 We argue that W0004, and W0301 are not so metal-poor or they could be binary candidates based on their loci on the solar-metallicity sequence in the colour-magnitude diagrams.
 It is worthwhile to take an observation with adaptive optics or interferometry to spacially resolve these binary candidates.

 We provided updated optical-IR colour-colour diagrams, effectively doubling the size of the previous metal-poor T dwarf sample.
 We strengthened our previous discovery about the relation between the low metallicity and the red $z_{PS1}-W1$ colour for T dwarfs, and possibly extended it to Y dwarfs, which is not predicted by the state-of-art models.
 Combining the three colours $z_{PS1}-W1$, $J-W1$, and $W1-W2$ may break the metallicity-temperature degeneracy for the coldest populations, and is useful to identify future extreme- or even ultra- metal-poor T and Y dwarfs.
-We confirmed the candidacy of W0505 and W0738 to the population of extreme-metal-poor T dwarfs, and we propose that Ross\,19B and W1056 could be Y subdwarf candidates.
+We confirmed the candidacy of W0505 and W0738 to the population of extreme-metal-poor T dwarfs, and we propose that Ross\,19B and W0156 could be Y subdwarf candidates.

-We claim that NIR spectroscopy is essential to determine the metallicity of the extreme T subdwarf candidates W2217, W0505, and W0738 and .
+We claim that NIR spectroscopy is highly desirable to determine the metallicity of the extreme T subdwarf candidates W2217, W0505, and W0738.
 However, due to their faintness, this remains challenging with current ground-based instrumentation but could be achievable from space using the JWST.
 A more practical approach would be obtaining $K$-band photometry for W0505 and W2217.
 We also discuss the importance of the spectroscopic determination of the metallicity and temperature of Ross\,19B as another benchmark object and an additional anchor point in the diagrams presented in this work.
 The analysis of the JWST spectrum of the Accident \citep[programme GO 3558, PI A. Meisner;][]{meisner2023jwst_proposal_acc} is of extreme importance since it could let us to synthesise the $z_{PS1}$ photometry of the only Y subdwarf candidate, and measure its metallicity and other physical parameters.

 In the current/future deep optical surveys like the ESA \textit{Euclid} mission, Vera Rubin LSST and Roman space mission, we could launch a tailored survey to search for a specific ultracool population with a given metallicity and effective temperature \citep{solano2021virtual,martin2021ch4nh3}.
 The main objective is to increase the samples of metal-poor T and Y dwarfs taking advantage of the complementarity between optical and NIR photometry, as well as astrometric measurements thanks to the repeated observations of Vera Rubin LSST and the \textit{Euclid} deep fields.